cch099/ExploreYEG/content/posts/WhitemudCreek.md

 There's so many places in Edmonton that are accessible via our trails and pathways.
 One of them is river valley.
 Specifically - Whitemud creek.

-The creek is easy to get to, and lots of exit points, so there's no worry about getting stuck.
+The creek is easy to get to, and lots of exit points, so there's no worries about getting stuck.

 It can be accessed from many places.
 As you can see from the map below, the creek is quite expansive and lots to explore.
 This post is a small slice of what's there.